Macgie29/uDacity_DS_Nanodegree/Project 1/README.md

 ### Project Motivation

-Project above is an asignment project for Data Science Nanodegree on uDacity.
-The main idea of this project is to learn foundations of data science and communicating with stakeholders.
+The project above is an assignment project for Data Science Nanodegree on uDacity.
+The main idea of this project is to learn the foundations of data science and communicating with stakeholders.

 The three business questions asked here are: <br/>
 1. What are the busiest times of the year to visit Boston?
 By how much do prices spike?<br/>
-2. Which Neibourhood is most expensive and what kind of listings are there in majority<br/>
+2. Which Neighborhood is most expensive and what kind of listings are there in majority<br/>
-3. Which params of listings impacts the most on the price?<br/>
+3. Which params of listings impact the most on the price?<br/>

 ### File Descriptions

+Boston Airbnb Open Data.ipynb - main Jupyter Notebook<br/>
+csv files - data sources<br/>

-### Interactions
+### Interaction

+Project is mainly an outcome for a review and doesn't need to be edited for the future purposes.
+Description of the results are on medium post.

 ### Author

-Isn't today a **wonderful** day?

-And in that moment I thought to myself: _Did I turn off the stove?_

-You should use the `strong` tag.

-test
-1
+Maciej Gieparda

+##### Credits to uDacity for giving an intro to the topic, and of course - stackoverflow :D